wxldragon/wxldragon.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a second-year master's student in the School of Cyber Science and Engineering at Huazhong University of Science and Technology, Wuhan, China.
-My research focuses on adversarial attacks, poisoning attacks, 3D point cloud, and Deepfake detection.
-I obtained a Bachelor of Engineering degree in Information Security from Huazhong University of Science and Technology in 2022.
+I am currently a second-year master's student in the School of Cyber Science and Engineering at **Huazhong University of Science and Technology**, Wuhan, China.
+My research focuses on adversarial attacks and defenses in deep learning.
+I obtained a Bachelor of Engineering degree from Huazhong University of Science and Technology in 2022.